mohamedzouaghi/fleet_health/README.md

 # Fleet Health
-(Author: Mohamed ZOUAGHI - mohamedzouaghi@gmail.com)
+> Author: Mohamed ZOUAGHI - mohamedzouaghi@gmail.com
 Simple python scripts that collect remote machines system stats (Example: CPU usage, memory usage etc...) and generate alerts when threshold are violated.
 The entire project is fully written in Python.

-1. Architecture
+## 1. Architecture
 There are 3 main scripts that are primarily hosted in the server instance and which fullfil the following roles:
 - The “Collector”: This is the main script which runs from a cronjob configured in the server instance.
 This scripts reads configuration of the different machines (aka client instance)